 The team at the end of the year with the most Rotisserie-ranking points based on cumulative statistics for the season in each league wins the league title.
 Teams also will have their cumulative stats positioned in an overall Rotisserie-style ranking (5x5 with each category weighted equally among all teams in the NFBC Main Event) with the top finisher overall winning the grand prize.

-NFBC Main Event Leagues will be held simultaneously at various live events and online on Saturday, March 28th, Wednesday, April 1st, Thursday, April 2nd and on Saturday, April 4th.
-All NFBC Main Event leagues will hold their drafts simultaneously at their scheduled times.
+NFBC Main Event Leagues will be held at various live events and online from Saturday, March 25th through Saturday, April 1st.
+All NFBC Main Event leagues will hold their drafts simultaneously on each Saturday, but additional dates and times are scheduled Online.
 The cost per entry is $1,600 per team.
 There is a $75 events fee to draft at all locations including online and a $50 co-manager fee at each location.

 Prizes are awarded for league and overall standings.